What is divestment?

 Fossil fuel stocks are on a long-term downward trajectory, and COVID-19 has only sped this process up.
 Renewables stock prices are growing year on year.

-Not divesting risks a serious costs to institutions’ investment funds.
+Not divesting risks serious costs to institutions’ investment funds.
 For instance, the value of oil company shares owned by UK public pension funds fell by £2bn in less than four years.
 In 2015, LGPS funds lost a collective £683m by not divesting from coal.

 The energy transition is well under way and divesting from fossil fuels now offers an opportunity to make smarter, more profitable investments.